jonguymon/weirdandspooky-70084/content/pages/index.md

     subtitle: >-
       Haunted By The Past
     content: >-
       A podcast for people who like to hear about strange and haunted tails.
-We mix in a bit of history to investigate these events
+We mix in a bit of history to investigate these events to search for the truth
     actions:
       - label: Subscribe to Podcast
         url: /thank-you